-Iraq country profile - BBC News
+Iraq country profile

 2003 - US-led coalition invades, starting years of guerrilla warfare and instability.

-2014 - The armed Islamic State group emerges as a major force in the region and seizes large parts of Iraq.
+2014 - The armed Islamic State group emerges as a major force in the region and seizes large parts of Iraq, which it holds until a government offensive drives it out in 2017.